22 Celebrities You Probably Had No Idea Are Grammy Award Winners

 22. Whoopi Goldberg - Best Comedy Recording in 1986Nancy R. Schiff/Getty Images

-Props to the Recording Academy for also including these categories that are as important as all the others.
+Props to the Recording Academy for also including these categories, which are as important as all the others.
 This has helped diversify the winners of this award by acknowledging greatness in all shapes and forms.

 However, it still feels strange to say that some of these individuals have Grammys when we are mostly used to musicians winning the award most of the time.
 But still, congratulations to all of them for the amazing achievements they accomplished to deserve this prestigious award.
 People need to be given the praise they deserve to encourage more greatness.